I built the one tool my studio needed. Now it's becoming a product.

 Kanban

 Client feedback becomes a ticket.
 Tickets live on the kanban board.
 Drag them through your workflow.
 Because tickets link to projects, clients, and media, moving a card forward means the whole system knows about it.
+And because clients can follow the board, they see progress without asking for it.

 Full drag-and-drop